ansys/pyprimemesh/README.md

 PyPrimeMesh is licensed under the MIT license.

 PyPrimeMesh makes no commercial claim over Ansys whatsoever.
-This library extends the functionality of the Ansys Prime server by adding a Python interface without changing the core behavior or license of the original software.
-The use of the Ansys Prime server requires a legally licensed copy of Ansys Workbench.
+This library extends the functionality of Ansys Prime Server by adding a Python interface without changing the core behavior or license of the original software.
+The use of Ansys Prime Server requires a legally licensed copy of Ansys 2023 or later.